-A blood clot deep in the vein of a patient’s lower leg can cause pain, swelling, and inflammation in the leg, and it’s possible for the clot to break off and become lodged in the heart, brain, or lungs—putting a patient at increased risk of an embolism.
+A blood clot deep in the vein of a patient’s lower leg can cause pain, swelling, and inflammation, and it’s possible for the clot to break off and become lodged in the heart, brain, or lungs—putting a patient at increased risk of an embolism.

 - Your prognosis.
 Patients must prove that they have been diagnosed with DVT, and their condition is expected to continue for at least 12 months or last the rest of their lives.
 Many DVTs respond well to treatment and can be resolved in a few weeks, so patients will likely need to show other outstanding factors that make their condition difficult to treat or require constant intervention (chronic conditions).

 - Your medical evidence.
 Most DVTs can be diagnosed using blood tests, x-rays, ultrasounds, or by tests that measure blood flow capacity through the legs.
-Your application should include evidence of your diagnosis and the details (and potential side effects) of your treatment—including blood thinners, hospitalization, immobilization, or surgery.
+Your application for SSDI benefits should include evidence of your diagnosis and the details (and potential side effects) of your treatment—including blood thinners, hospitalization, immobilization, or surgery.
 Your doctor should provide a comprehensive overview of your restrictions, such as how long you can sit and how much you can carry, in order to help SSA determine your functional capacity.